AliviaK/recipeSharing/reflections.md

 of the project MVP.
 After completing the weekly work regarding JUnit and Log4J2 I added the dependencies for both into the project pom.xml and added the log4j2.properties into the resources, and assured it was configured properly.
 I continued working on the plan mapping and began playing around with screen design and user flow, which I plan to complete early this coming week to complete my Checkpoint 1 requirements.
+On Sunday I started working on the screen design and completed a mockup of the homepage.